Au fur et à mesure

 Par exemple…

-Elle nettoie au fur et à mesure que je cuisine.
-She cleans while I cook.
+Elle arrose au fur et à mesure que je plante.
+She waters as I plant.

 Au fur et à mesure que le jour J approche, nous préparons tout.
 As the big day approaches, we’re preparing everything.